Vet World Vol.17 July-2024 Article - 12

 Background and Aim: Cryptosporidium spp. members of the phylum Apicomplexa are obligate protozoan parasites capable of infecting various vertebrate hosts, including rodents and chickens.
 Infection caused by these parasites may lead to zoonotic diseases in humans.
 The aim of this study was to estimate the prevalence of Cryptosporidium spp. in rodents and domestic chickens sampled in Franceville, Gabon.

 Materials and Methods: Two hundred and eighty-five samples were collected, of which 185 samples were from rodents and 100 from domestic chickens.
-Microscopy after modified Ziehl-Neelsen staining and nested polymerase chain reaction targeting the small subunit (SSU) rRNA gene was used to examine Cryptosporidium spp.
+Microscopy after modified Ziehl-Neelsen staining and nested polymerase chain reaction targeting the small subunit (SSU) rRNA gene were used to examine Cryptosporidium spp.

 Results: The overall prevalence of Cryptosporidium oocysts was 55.8%, with a prevalence of 72.4% in rodents and 25.0% in domestic chickens.
 Molecular analysis showed that Cryptosporidium spp. were present in 4.0% of the samples.
 No significant correlation was observed between Cryptosporidium spp. carriage and sex or location in this study.
 These results indicate that Cryptosporidium spp. persist and circulate in the studied animal species in Franceville, Gabon.